 That’s exactly the philosophy behind sho’s daily tracking dispenser design – not only have we made accessing the easy-to-swallow supplements as easy as a click, we designed a daily tracking dial so that you know if you have taken your supplements of the day, and register in your head your daily health routine until it becomes a second nature.

 Once you have picked a healthy habit and started practicing it, it is important to keep up the momentum - you are what you repetitively do, or eat.

 Research has shown various durations of days for a healthy habit to stick, but chances are if you can stick to doing something for 21 days, it would become your second nature.
 Think of starting any healthy habit as your monthly challenge, with an enticing reward to yourself at the end of the 3 weeks' course.

-That’s why we ran a 21-day healthy habits challenge in January to help people turn positive changes into last-lasting healthy habits with 21 simple tips over 21 days.
+That’s why we designed our 21-day healthy habits challenge in January to help people turn positive changes into last-lasting healthy habits with 21 simple tips over 21 days.

 Any new year’s resolution that you’d like to carry out, commit to repeating it for at least 21 days, and then add the next new resolution.
 Month by month, you will be amazed by how baby steps of changes with consistency can accumulate to BIG transformations in life.